DataBora/elusion/README.md

 # Elusion DataFrame Library

-**Elusion** is a high-performance, flexible library for managing and querying data using a DataFrame-like interface.
+**Elusion** is a high-performance, flexible library built on top of **DataFusion**for managing and querying data using a DataFrame-like interface.
 Designed for developers who need a powerful abstraction over data transformations, Elusion simplifies complex operations such as filtering, joining, aggregating, and more with an intuitive, chainable API.

 ---